B. Munuswamy Naidu: Rise to power

-As Chief Minister of Madras Presidency
+As First Minister of Madras Presidency

-Munuswamy Naidu took office as Chief Minister on 27 October 1930 and served till 4 November 1932 Munuswamy Naidu's tenure as Chief Minister was afflicted by controversies.
-He assumed the Chief Ministership at a critical juncture.
+Munuswamy Naidu took office as First Minister on 27 October 1930 and served till 4 November 1932 Munuswamy Naidu's tenure as First Minister was afflicted by controversies.
+He assumed the First Ministership at a critical juncture.
 The Great Depression was at its height and the economy was crumbling.
 Moreover, the southern districts of the Presidency had been afflicted by floods.
 The government was, therefore, compelled to increase the land tax in order to compensate for the fall in prices.

 Soon after Munuswamy Naidu formed the government, the Justice Party was torn apart by factionalism.
 The Zamindars who had supported the Justice Party were disgruntled at the fact that two of the foremost landlords of the Presidency, the Raja of Bobbili and the Kumara Raja of Venkatagiri had not been included in the Cabinet.
 Under the leadership of M. A. Muthiah Chettiar, the disgruntled Zamindars organized a "ginger group" in November 1930.